nhrones/KV-Todo/readme.md

 <br/>

 ## Todo Topics
-The dropdown box shows all current option groups and todo topics.
+The dropdown box shows all current OptionGroups and todo topics (options).
 These are configurable by the user; see below.
 The image above shows the `DWM-ReactiveUI` topic selected with it's current task list.